DanielPollithy/danielpollithy.github.io/_posts/2018-08-09-image-data-set-augmentation.md

 And the test accuracy was a little bit lower 84,4% instead of 84,8% (without augmentation).

+**The parameters have to be adjusted.**

 I fixed the learning rate to 0.1 now.
 No exponential decay.
-The next step is to be able to get a high training accuracy to see whether we can get the network to overfit the data generating function again...
+The next step is to be able to get a high training accuracy to see whether we can get the network to overfit the data generating function...

-I manually early stopped the training with loss: 0.8872 - acc: 0.9688.
+I manually early stopped the training with a loss of 0.8872 and a training accuracy of 97%, which is good.

-And the test accuracy got boosted a lot:
+And the test accuracy got boosted by a signifact factor:
 Test accuracy = 0.9583531274742676.
 That's a plus of 10%.

 That is really impressing.
 I am going to upload this new model into my tensorflow.js application.

 ![Screenshot from 2018-08-09 14-43-06.png]({{site.baseurl}}/images/Screenshot from 2018-08-09 14-43-06.png)

-(I can upload a badly cropped and skewed image and it gets recognized.
-Wow!)
+I can upload a badly cropped and skewed image now and it gets classified correctly.
+Wow!
+I am surprised how well that worked.

-Next steps could be:

-- The colors of the images have to be normalized
-- Some of the signs are partially hidden or have a post in front of them
-- A better adaptive learning rate might be a good idea.
-I should evaluate different optimizers